CENG502-Projects/CENG502-Spring2022/Project_Esme-Vardar/Readme.md

 \end{equation}
 $$

-be the collection of N x K + T feature vectors in one few shot task, where p is the feature dimension.
-Given an input F0 = F and the associated graph affinity A0 = A, GNN conducts the following layer-wise propagation in the hidden layers as
+be the collection of $N \times K + T$ feature vectors in one few shot task, where p is the feature dimension.
+Given an input
+$F_0 = F$ and the associated graph affinity
+$A_0 = A$, GNN conducts the following layer-wise propagation in the hidden layers as

 $$